 “Combining Peace Corps with a Masters is really the best way to go,” according to Dr. Eban Goodstein, director of Graduate Programs in Sustainability at Bard.
 “Not only do students bring greater expertise to their service, but they also get much more out of it.
 Peace Corps-inspired thesis projects really benefit the country in which students serve.
 They create powerful foundations for subsequent careers in sustainable development.”

 Until last year, the Peace Corps had a formal program called Master’s International that supported students to integrate Peace Corps service into a number of graduate degrees around the country.
 Sadly, Master’s International has closed its doors.
 In announcing the program closure, the Peace Corps said the decision to shutter MI was a difficult one as the agency shifted priorities.

 But the option to combine Peace Corps service with master’s education lives on at Bard.
 “This is too good an opportunity for our students to let it go,” said Dr. Goodstein.

-In fact, Bard offers generous scholarship support for both RPCVs and for students combining the Peace Corps with their master’s study.
-These Paul D. Coverdell Fellowships at Bard reflect the value we place on the experience and commitment of our returned and future PCV’s.
+In fact, Bard offers generous scholarship support for both RPCVs and for students combining the Peace Corps with their master’s studies.
+Sustainability scholarships, like the Paul D. Coverdell Fellowships at Bard, reflect the value we place on the experience and commitment of our returned and future PCVs.